TENT ASSEMBLY & DISASSEMBLY SAFETY GUIDELINES

 Proper safety equipment should always be used to insure a safe assembly, installation, and disassembly of the tent.
 Customers, and their installation team are encouraged to always evaluate the assembly and installation site to determine if hard hats, steel toe shoes, safety glasses and any other equipment may be needed for the safe and proper installation of the tent.
 Tent lifts (tent-jacks), or other equipment, might be a prudent consideration for lifting and taking down the tent.

 Carpa Supply stands behind its products in accordance with the Terms and Condition which can be

 reviewed on our web-site at: www.carpasupply.com.
 For further questions or inquiries, please call us toll

 free at (844) 756-4495 or via e-mail at firstname.lastname@example.org

-Under no circumstance will Carpa Supply be held responsible for honoring any manufacturer's warranty, replacement or payment of any product listed on this website, or payment of any damage or liability claims resulting from use or consequence of products listed on this website, especially if it involves liabilities or damage to any product or property resulting from a wind event, wind whip, snow accumulation on tent, improper installation, lightning strikes, hail storms, etc. or prior use out in the field (see "Tent Safety" below).
+Under no circumstance will Carpa Supply / Florida tent Supply be held responsible for honoring any manufacturer's warranty, replacement or payment of any product listed on this website, or payment of any damage or liability claims resulting from use or consequence of products listed on this website, especially if it involves liabilities or damage to any product or property resulting from a wind event, wind whip, snow accumulation on tent, improper assembly, installation, or disassembly , lightning strikes, hail storms, etc. or prior use out in the field.